BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

   This command performs the following actions:
   - Initializes a new virtual environment by running `python3 -m venv venv`.
   - Installs the project's dependencies within the virtual environment using `pip` based on the `requirements.txt` file.
+The `requirements.txt` file contains a list of all required packages and their versions.
+This is the recommended way to manage dependencies in Python projects, as it allows for consistent and reproducible installations across different environments.

-1. **Running Scripts:**
+3. **Running Scripts:**

    The `makefile` also defines commands to run every script with the virtual environment's Python interpreter.
 For example, to run the `code_metrics.py` file, use: